nathaniel-bennett/secureDNS/README.md

  default 1.1.1.1 server
  - A slew of tests
  - Documentation
  - Integration into the SecureSockets Library

-### Distant Future
+### Features for Later
+ - MacOS, Windows & BSD support
  - Automatic switching to a backup server when connections with the main server fail
  - DNS over HTTPS